Masters by Research in Energy and Infrastructure Law: Career Path

 • Environmental Law: This scope covers the legal and regulatory frameworks that govern the protection and conservation of the environment, including laws related to air and water pollution, waste management, and biodiversity conservation.

-• Research and Development: This scope covers the research methodology, writing and presentation skills, as well as the ethical and professional considerations involved in conducting independent research in the field of energy and infrastructure law.
+• Research and Development: This scope covers the research methodology, writing and presentation skills, and ethical and professional considerations for independent energy and infrastructure law research.

 Career Path

-A Master's by Research in Energy and Infrastructure Law can open up a wide range of career opportunities in the legal profession, government, non-government organizations, and the private sector.
+A Master's by Research in Energy and Infrastructure Law can open up many career opportunities in the legal profession, government, non-government organizations, and the private sector.
 Some possible career paths for graduates include:

-• Government: Graduates may work in government agencies, such as the Ministry of Energy, Ministry of Infrastructure, or the Ministry of Environment, where they may be involved in the development and implementation of laws and policies related to the energy and infrastructure sectors.
+• Government: Graduates may work in government agencies, such as the Ministry of Energy, Ministry of Infrastructure, or the Ministry of Environment, where they may be involved in developing and implementing laws and policies related to the energy and infrastructure sectors.

 • Non-government organizations: Graduates may work in non-government organizations (NGOs) focused on energy and infrastructure issues, such as environmental protection, climate change, or sustainable development.